ashish6t7/Enterprise-SOC-Lab/README.md

 1. Start with [Architecture & Design](./Lab-Setup/01-Architecture.md) to understand the lab structure
 2. Review [Installation Guide](./Lab-Setup/02-Installation.md) for setup steps
 3. Check [Configuration & Troubleshooting](./Lab-Setup/03-Configuration.md) for real-world problem-solving
+4. Review [Final Results and Validation](./Lab-Setup/04-validation.md) to see the final outcome

 ---